What companies this article might apply in the solar industry?

 - Solar consulting (usually B2B)

 So I’m trying to make sure this article can be applied in all types of solar companies.

 Everyone is talking about SEO

-If you’re reading this article, chances are that you have heard about SEO.
+Even before taking our solar SEO Training, chances are that you have heard about SEO.
 You are wondering if SEO can really bring more to your solar power business.
 Well, let’s dive deep into this fundamental aspect of digital marketing: SEO.

 How Does Google Search Works?